scikit-learn/blog/_posts/2022-09-29-salta-sprint.md

 <figure>
  <img src="/assets/images/posts_images/sprint-salta-2022-1.jpg" alt="11 people standing behind some computers and 2 people projected in the screen" max-width="20%" max-height="20%" />
  <figcaption>
  Group photo of the SciPy Latin America sprint, Salta, Argentina, 2022.
 Sandra Meneses and Juan Martín Loyola are projected on the screen from a Zoom call.
+Photo credit: Lucía Torres.
  </figcaption>
 </figure>

 <figure>
  <img src="/assets/images/posts_images/sprint-salta-2022-2.jpeg" alt="11 people coding in their computers" max-width="20%" max-height="20%" />
  <figcaption>
  Participants of the SciPy Latin America sprint working on their computers.
+Photo credit: Ariel Silvio Norberto Ramos.
  </figcaption>
 </figure>